 Organochlorines are chemicals that contain carbon and chlorine.
 Many organochlorines are harmful because they do not break down easily.
 This means they stay in the environment and our bodies for a long time.
 They can be concentrated in the food chain so the animals at the top of the food chain, such as humans, will have the highest levels.
-There are 12 organochlorines listed as POPs (persisting organic pollutants).
+There are 12 organochlorines listed as POPs (persistent organic pollutants).

 Organochlorines are vapour forming and can be carried by the air for long distances.
 Eventually, they condense and are deposited on land or are dissolved in water.